wp-plugins/wp-gpx-maps/readme.txt

 (Many thanks to all guys who helped me with the translations)

-At the moment 225 texts are translatable in the plugin.
+Currently are 222 texts are translatable in the plugin.

 With your help, the plugin can be translated into any language.
 For updating the language file you no longer need to wait for a new version of the plugin.
 Are 95% WordPress generates a new language file for your language.
-When WordPress generates a language file for a language, in the next version of the plugin the language file is removed.
+If the translation is available via WP Translate, the language file will be deleted in the next version of the plugin.
 Please also help with the translation of the readme.
 The more languages ​​that are available, the wider the spread of the plugin will be.

 Supported GPX namespaces are: